 Fortunately, there are some options.
 By keeping things in order, you can get the flow of your productivity back on track and increase your efficiency immensely.
-Here are a few organizational tips to get you moving.
+Here are a few office organization tips to get you moving.

 If you ask highly efficient people what helps keep them in line, I am willing to bet that most, if not all, mention the importance of making lists.
 Prior to cleaning the clutter of your space, you need to clear the clutter of your mind.
 Get in the habit of making lists for your daily agenda.